mandimf/BugFarm/Tenebrio-Molitor-Optimal-Conditions.md

 ## **Mealworm density**

 ### Larvae
-From X to Y individuals per cm2
+From X to 10 individuals per cm2
 ### Pupae
 From X to Y individuals per cm2
 ### Beetle